csardas/VarSelect/docs/index.md

        example1_varselect.db
 ```

-Column “in_analysis_20170105162548” is a union set of five models.
-Variants that fit any of the five genetic models can be filtered out by following command:
+Column “in_analysis_20170105162548” records variants qualifying the workflow analysis, and, in this case, is a union of the five genetic models.
+Variants falling in any of the five genetic models can be filtered out by following command:

 ```
 gemini query --header